FGMEMBERS/AvroVulcanB2/readme.txt

 XM607 - The most famous Vulcan - used in Black Buck 1 & 2.
 Armed with 21 1,000lb bombs, plus a Dash-10
 ECM pod.
 Now at RAF Waddington.

 You can swap between them within FlightGear using the Configuration menu (TAB key).
+This also allows you to specify the armament as you wish.

+Note that the Blue Steel missile was designed to fall clear of the aircraft before firing, hence it simply drops from the bomb bay.
+Unfortunately the currently limitations in sub-models mean that we cannot model the firing sequence.

 Systems
 =======